 Did Ernest Hemingway kill 122 Nazis during World War II?
-Did he box heavyweight champion Gene Tunney?
-Did he grow his hair long and want to be called Catherine?
-Is it true that he threatened to fire anyone who drained his pool after Ava Gardner skinny-dipped in it?
-Mythbusting Hemingway will feature answers to these longstanding questions and more.
+Did he really fight champion Gene Tunney?
+Did he have very particular thoughts about hair?
+Mythbusting Hemingway answers these longstanding questions and more.
 It’s fitting treatment for an author who won both the Pulitzer and Nobel prizes, survived back-to back plane crashes, and played the cello.
-He really was “The Most Interesting Man in the World,” who once shot himself in the leg with a machine gun (while hunting sharks), got into a brawl with Orson Welles and survived a domineering mother who dressed him up as the girl twin of his older sister until he was 5.
-In this book, Hemingway myths—both true and debunked--will be informed by detective work the authors did for the Paris Review, Chicago Tribune and Huffington Post—although 95 percent of the book will be based on new discoveries.
-In addition, an original essay, never-before-published in a book, from Frances Elizabeth Coates, Hemingway's high-school classmate, after whom a character was modelled his sexually charged 1923 story “Up in Michigan.”
+He really was “The Most Interesting Man in the World,” who once shot himself in the leg (while hunting sharks), and brawled with Orson Welles.
+In this book, Hemingway legends—both true and debunked—are informed by detective work the authors did for the Paris Review, Chicago Tribune, and Huffington Post.
+For this volume, the authors conducted fresh interviews and scholarship that shed new light on the man, his work, and legacy.
+The authors have also unearthed an original essay--never before published in a book--from Frances Elizabeth Coates, Hemingway's high school crush and classmate, about growing up in Oak Park with the young man who would become the legend.

 Thomas Bevilacqua is a writer and teacher living in Tallahassee, Florida.
 He is the author of Golden Age: The Brilliance of the 2018 Champion Golden State Warriors.
 He holds a PhD in English literature from Florida State University, and teaches English at the Maclay School.